School of Medicine

 Assistant Professor of Radiology (Pediatric Radiology) at the Stanford University Medical Center

-Susan P. and Riley P. Bechtel Medical Director and Assistant Professor of Medicine (Cardiovascular Medicine) at the Stanford University Medical Center
+Susan P. and Riley P. Bechtel Medical Director and Associate Professor of Medicine (Cardiovascular Medicine) at the Stanford University Medical Center

 Current Research and Scholarly Interests Dr. Tremmel studies sex differences in cardiovascular disease.
 Current research projects include evaluating sex differences in coronary pathophysiology, young patients presenting with myocardial infarction, the impact of stress on anginal symptoms, chronic total coronary occlusions, and vascular access site complications.